 5. Anti-CCTV glasses

-To aid night vision, CCTV cameras have LED lights that emit Ultraviolet light invisible to the human eye.
+To aid night vision, CCTV cameras have LED lights that emit infrared light invisible to the human eye.
 The anti-CCTV Reflectacles simply reflect this light back to the camera, making the cameras blind themselves.
 Stupid CCTV cameras.

 Education is the best defense